samarthsikotara/eds-front-ang/README.md

 $ grunt build
 ```

-- a To launch the application
+- To launch the application
 ```sh
 $ grunt serve
 ```